 I saw an Instagram story of a social media influencer about how the documentary “Minimalism” changed her life.
-I had an idea what minimalism is all about, but I wasn’t sold on the idea of adopting the lifestyle.
+I had an idea of what minimalism is, but I wasn’t sold on the idea of adopting the lifestyle.
 It’s not because I have an emotional attachment to my stuff, it’s just I had an impression that minimalists are a bit extreme.
 I heard some of them live with fewer than 50 clothes and I’m like how is that even possible?
 Even so, my don’t-knock-it-till-you-try-it attitude overruled my skepticism.
 I wanted to truly understand what this is all about and if in the end, I decided that it’s not for me then so be it, it’s not like I would lose money over this.
 So one day, I found and watched the documentary on Netflix and schooled myself on minimalism for 1 hour and 18 minutes.
 I was never the same again; I think I found the answer to my discontent.

 The documentary that inspired it all

 Minimalism is a documentary created by Joshua Fields and Ryan Nicodemus, two highly successful young professionals who were, just like everybody else, used to buy into the thinking that the more money they get, the happier they would be.
 The film is about self-discovery, their journey into living with fewer possessions but not necessarily living a less-fulfilled life, and educating people on what minimalism is all about.

 So what exactly is minimalism?
 One of the film creators, Joshua has a better